My Garden - Before And After

-After you've paid for the full course, you'll have continued access, including all updates I do, for no additional fees.
-None of the online courses I've ever taken have offered that, but I think it's a pretty sweet feature.
+Absolutely, you'll have continued access, including all updates I do, for no additional fees.
 You can also download all videos and text at any time to your computer.

 Can I do the course on my own time?
 What if I get behind?

-The videos are pre-recorded and the course is self-paced, so it's perfectly set up to do it on your own time.
+The course is self-paced, so it's perfectly set up to do it on your own time.
 Even if you don't keep up as new lessons are released, you still have access to the earlier ones, so you can finish whenever you find the time.
 Even after the course is done, you still have access to everything.

 Supporting Organic Gardening In Africa